 British players who have moved to the Bundesliga

-Chelsea teenager Ethan Ampadu’s loan to RB Leipzig is the latest in a number of moves British players have made to the Bundesliga.
+Everton defender Jonjoe Kenny’s impending loan to Schalke is the latest in a number of moves British players have made to the Bundesliga.

 Oliver Burke, 22 (RB Leipzig, 2016/17)

-Less than two years after making his debut for Nottingham Forest as a 17-year-old in 2014 Burke moved to RB Leipzig in a £13million move.
-He made 25 appearances as the team finished runners-up to Bayern Munich, although he started just five of those games.
-He returned to England with West Brom the following season before spending the second half of last season on loan at Celtic.
+Less than two years after making his debut for Nottingham Forest as a 17-year-old in 2014 he moved to RB Leipzig in a £13million move.
+He made 25 appearances as the team finished runners-up to Bayern Munich, although he started just five of this games, and returned to England with West Brom the following season.
+Spent the second half of last season on loan at Celtic.

 Jadon Sancho, 19 (Borussia Dortmund, 2017-present)